hienvuvg/dairycattle_dataset/README.md

 Complete Visual Data (1s interval)
 ------

+1s_interval_videos: Internet-time synced footage throughout 14 days of the deployment with a sampling rate of 1s (4.5k resolution, 14 day, 14x4 videos, 40GB/video).
 Due to the size of the complated 1s-interval frames, we converted the separate frames into a video for each camera view in each day, which is about 40GB.
-All videos are available at [1s_interval_videos](https://purdue0-my.sharepoint.com/:f:/g/personal/vu64_purdue_edu/Evg_ub8l6VBCqtMk6HAwfY4B-LDe_gIvt53InfFM8Jcmjw?e=z9cur0) (4.5k resolution, 14 day, 14x4 videos, 40GB/video, 120 GB/ 4 videos).
 Each video is 24h long.
 The play time in each video corresponds to the date time of the frame.

 <!--**```1s_interval_zips ```** (4.5k resolution, 14 day, 14x4 videos, 319GB/zip):-->